 Water, Sun, and Soil (Nutrients).
 These are plants three basic needs.

-So why do I want to talk about soil and it’s pH level?
-What the plants really need is nutrients and a relationship with elements in the soil.
-Soil pH is so important to the uptake of nutrients and some common nutrient issues that I wanted to go over the relationship pH level has with plants.
-Texture is another variable (loamy, silty, sandy, or clay) and another topic all together but I will have a method at the bottom of the post that will also improve soil texture.
+Plants need nutrients and a relationship with elements in the soil can determine the health of plants.
+Soil pH is so important to the uptake of nutrients and related to some common issues that we felt it was important to talk about.
+For example, you may add fertilizer to your garden but still have little effect on your plants if for some reason your soil pH is off.
+Texture of soil is another variable (loamy, silty, sandy, or clay) and another topic all together but I will have a method at the bottom of the post that will also improve soil texture/aeration.

-This post will go over acidic soil ranges, what plants grow best in acidic soil, and what you can do to improve your soils pH.
-Intrigued?
-You should be!
-Especially if you notice some of your plants not thriving how you want them to!
+Now, we will go over acidic soil ranges, what plants grow best in acidic soil, and what you can do to improve your soils pH.

 What is acidic soil?